-A predictive maintenance program can improve your facility operations in numerous ways — increased maintenance efficiency, less overall downtime (planned and unplanned), improved machinery performance and more.
+A predictive maintenance program can improve your facility operations in numerous ways — increased maintenance efficiency, less overall downtime (planned and unplanned), improved machinery performance, data-backed maintenance decision-making, and more.
 Integrating predictive maintenance into your facility’s procedures requires a significant commitment to investing in equipment and personnel, as well as buy-in across the organization to reap the benefits of the investment.
 The efficiencies and improvements that you gain, however, will bring positive ROI over time.

 The below steps will help you shore up the reasons for a predictive maintenance plan, to better prepare for its eventual implementation:

 - Define your reasons: List the reasons that you’re interested in upgrading your maintenance practices.
 Are you hoping to boost production efficiency?
 Reduce downtime?
 Improve overall equipment effectiveness?
 Remain competitive?
+Better understand and react to equipment performance and condition?
 Increase your overall bottom line?
 Establishing clearly defined reasons for implementation will lay the groundwork and help you rationalize all investments going forward.

 - Evaluate your current status: In as many areas as possible, assess and benchmark current metrics such as uptime, quality and machine performance.
 Use the reasons defined above to give you an idea of specific areas on which to focus – but still gather as much data on your current state as you can – as it will be useful for you to be able to show a “before and after” when asked about the ROI of your predictive maintenance technology investments.

 - Set targets: With your benchmarks in mind, now is the time to define the improvements you would like to see from a predictive maintenance program.
 Set short-, mid- and long-term goals, and measure performance against them.